6000 Provider Investigations (PI) Facility

 An intake for physical abuse is assessed when a facility staff member verbally or physically encourages one or both of the clients to become aggressive.

-The intake is assessed as follows:
+The intake specialist does as follows:

-• With all clients involved as victims.
+- Designates all clients involved as victims.

-• With the facility staff member who encouraged the aggression as the alleged perpetrator.
+- Designates the facility staff member who encouraged the aggression as the alleged perpetrator.

 See:

-Provider Investigations – Facility Intake Guidelines on the DFPS intranet
+Provider Investigations Facility Intake Guidelines on the DFPS intranet

 6733 Injuries of Unknown Origin